 The algorithm would take into account the stage of each opportunity, the sales cycle length, the deal worth, the rep’s individual win rates, and the historical performance of new versus repeat customers.
 Using all of these variables, the system would deliver an estimated forecast for each opportunity.
 This will give you a total sales forecast for both reps.

 - Important Note: This option also requires a sophisticated system that can calculate multiple variables across different platforms.
-Precise, prompt and centralized data entry is a necessity for this method to be successful.
+Precise, prompt and centralised data entry is a necessity for this method to be successful.

 Challenges of Sales Forecasting